The Media Barely Covered One of the Worst Storms to Hit U.S. Soil

 Two people were killed, hundreds were injured, and more than 3,000 houses were destroyed, leaving thousands homeless.
 Much of Saipan and Tinian is expected to go without power for months, and severe water shortages remain—an especially dangerous situation given the intense heat and humidity in the tropical islands.
 The vital work of debris-clearing continues for an area that several residents, including military veterans, have likened to a battlefield: Massive power lines lie strewn across roads.
 Metal roofs curl around poles like bits of foil.
 Homes in village after village have been reduced to rubble.
 Damage to local airports and logistical decisions that prioritize inbound recovery workers have choked off tourism, which drives the economy here.
 Elections were postponed to make way for highly coordinated relief efforts from the CNMI government, FEMA, the American Red Cross, the Department of Defense, and local charities.

-Despite the tens of thousands of American citizens affected, mainstream U.S. media coverage of Yutu has been woefully limited.
+Despite the tens of thousands of American citizens affected, mainstream-U.S. media coverage of Yutu has been woefully limited.
 This reality is at once disappointing and expected for those living in the CNMI and on the nearby island of Guam.
-Together, the two U.S. territories make up the Northern Mariana Islands—an archipelago about a three-hour flight from Japan and at least 13 hours from California.
+Together, the two U.S. territories make up the Mariana Islands—an archipelago about a three-hour flight from Japan and at least 13 hours from California.
 Home to the indigenous Chamorro people as well as many other Asian and Pacific Islander ethnic groups, the Marianas can seem like an abstraction to those in the continental U.S. Many Americans know these islands either as distant sites hosting major U.S. military bases (as highlighted by North Korea’s nuclear threat to Guam last year), or as postcard-perfect tropical paradises.

 Read: What people on Guam think about North Korea

-National coverage of Yutu—from outlets including The New York Times, CNN, the L.A.
-Times, the Wall Street Journal, and ABC News—was largely limited to republished stories from wire services like the Associated Press and Reuters.
+National coverage of Yutu—from outlets including The New York Times, CNN, the Los Angeles Times, The Wall Street Journal, and ABC News—was largely limited to republished stories from wire services such as the Associated Press and Reuters.
 Many of these papers or networks had few or no original stories about the typhoon and its aftermath.
 (This is The Atlantic’s first story about Yutu.)
 A three-person team from The Washington Post wrote a couple of longer, deeply reported Yutu pieces, and the paper also ran multiple weather-related articles.
 But when the typhoon was covered, stories tended to be cursory or focused more on Yutu’s meteorological significance.
-Considerably less attention has been paid to the realities of recovery for typhoon victims, who will be rebuilding for months, and years, to come.
+Considerably less attention has been paid to the realities of recovery for typhoon victims, who will be rebuilding for years to come.

-Anita Hofschneider, a Honolulu-based reporter from Saipan, wrote for Columbia Journalism Review about the dearth of Yutu stories, speaking to people living in the Marianas and tracking the extent of media coverage.
-In a recent piece on the ethics of attention, our colleague Megan Garber mentioned Yutu as one of many critical events that Americans may be overlooking, given the relentless news cycle.
+Anita Hofschneider, a Honolulu-based reporter from Saipan, wrote for Columbia Journalism Review about the dearth of Yutu stories, speaking with people living in the Marianas and tracking the extent of media coverage.
+In a recent piece on the ethics of attention, our colleague Megan Garber mentioned Yutu as one of many crucial events that Americans may be overlooking, given the relentless news cycle.

 In the days after Yutu, many people on Saipan and Tinian were too busy thinking about food, water, medical care, and housing to engage in much media criticism.
-G. van Gils, the executive director of the educational non-profit Marianas Young Professionals, has been leading a massive grassroots relief effort in Saipan.
+G. Van Gils, the executive director of the educational nonprofit Marianas Young Professionals, has been leading a massive grassroots relief effort in Saipan.
 Not long after Yutu, he watched as a row of homes that had survived the storm caught fire; there wasn’t enough water on hand to put out the blaze.
 “A single mother with three children under the age of 10 watched every single possession burn one week after a typhoon,” Van Gils said.
 Afterward, he brought the family to a temporary shelter, where two of the children drew a picture of their home.
-“Before ...” they wrote, over an image of a house covered in smoke and fire.
-“After ...” they wrote, over some black scribbles.
+“Before …,” they wrote, over an image of a house covered in smoke and fire.
+“After …,” they wrote, over some black scribbles.
 “No more house.”

 Joey P. San Nicolas, the mayor of Tinian, said in an email that he doesn’t have much of an opinion on how mainstream news media covered Yutu; these institutions, he added, rarely cover the region to begin with, despite its importance to U.S. trade and national security.
 “I do know that media outlets in Hawaii, Guam, and Saipan provided accurate and extensive media coverage on Super Typhoon Yutu,” said San Nicolas, who has been preoccupied with rebuilding the island.
 Tinian restored 100 percent of its water production earlier this week.